A complete guide to Edexcel A-Level Chemistry

 Edexcel A-Level Chemistry core practicals

-• Analysis of inorganic and organic unknowns
+• Analysis of some inorganic and organic unknowns (Year 12 analysis practical)

 • Finding the activation energy of a reaction

-• Preparation of aspirin
+• The preparation of aspirin

 Good to know